-If a former ‘associate student’ requires a student visa in order to study a full time, named award they will be required to complete an application and provide evidence of English language proficiency at the level required for the named award, before they can be issued with a Confirmation of Acceptance for Studies (CAS).
+If a former ‘associate student’ requires a Student visa in order to study a full time, named award they will be required to complete an application and provide evidence of English language proficiency at the level required for the named award, before they can be issued with a Confirmation of Acceptance for Studies (CAS).

-7.4 Postgraduate Research entry requirements
+7.4 Postgraduate Research Entry Requirements

 The research topic must be within the expertise of our staff.
 The topic must have academic merit and it must be capable of generating new knowledge.
 Research which is linked to the applicant's creative work may be considered.

-7.5 International applicants
+7.5 International Applicants

 7.5.1 We welcome applications from international applicants around the world and accept a wide range of international qualifications.
-We use UK ENIC and other reliable sources to establish equivalences of international qualifications with UK standards of entry, and make offers on a like for like basis.
+We use ECCTIS and other reliable sources to establish equivalences of international qualifications with UK standards of entry, and make offers on a like for like basis.
 We publish equivalencies for popular overseas qualifications on our website and can offer advice on alternative routes for entry where they do not meet our requirements (such as foundation level courses).